 Where issues may be raised of Forced Marriage, Honour Based Violence or Female Genital Mutilation whether by people within the community, secondary school aged students or information overheard by younger siblings in primary settings, we will follow Government guidance "Handling cases of Forced Marriage" (multi agency practice guidelines) June 2009 "Female Genital Mutilation" (multi agency practice guidelines) HM Government 2014 pages 42-44 and Home Office "Mandatory reporting of female genital mutilation: procedural information" October 2015 and consult appropriately and sensitively in line with that guidance.
-Madeley Academy recognises that FGM/HBV is against the law and can happen across all ranges of educational settings and we will alert staff to free on line training at www.fgmelearning.co.uk report this to the police and discuss any such cases with the designated safeguarding lead, Duncan Marshall or in his absence Hannah Pugh, Sarah Craven, Bobby Kaur or Adam Williams.
+Madeley Academy recognises that FGM/HBV is against the law and can happen across all ranges of educational settings and we will alert staff to free on line training at www.fgmelearning.co.uk

+Furthermore, this Academy wishes to make it clear that in line with Section 47 of the Serious Crime Act 2015 that if a teacher, in the course of their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18 the teacher must report this to the police and discuss any such cases with the designated safeguarding lead, Duncan Marshall or in his absence Bobby Kaur, Adam Williams or Steve Aston.
 Madeley Academy adopts the local TWSCB "FGM Practice Guidelines" and Resource Pack.

-Furthermore, this Academy wishes to make it clear that in line with Section 47 of the Serious Crime Act 2015 that if a teacher, in the course of their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18 the teacher must

 So-called 'honour-based' violence (HBV) encompasses crimes which have been committed to protect or defend the honour of the family and/or community, including FGM, forced marriage, and practices such as breast ironing.
 All forms of so called HBV are abuse (regardless of motivation) and should be handled and escalated as such.
-Where staff are concerned that a student might be at risk of HBV, they must contact the designated safeguarding lead, Duncan Marshall or in his absence Hannah Pugh, Sarah Craven, Bobby Kaur or Adam Williams as a matter of urgency.
-National and local protocols for multiagency liaison with police and children's social care will be activated.
+Where staff are concerned that a student might be at risk of HBV, they must contact the designated safeguarding lead, Duncan Marshall or in his absence Bobby Kaur, Adam Williams or Steve Aston as a matter of urgency.
+National and local protocols for multi-agency liaison with police and children's social care will be activated.